ShahVishrut/hungry-fish/README.md

 A survival game built with JavaScript and Phaser.

 ## Premise
 You are a small fish in dangerous waters.
 A school of predators is closing in, drooling toxic saliva at the thought of a meal.
-Your only defense is to satisfy their hunger by sharing your limited food supply before they reach you.
+Your only defense is to satisfy their hunger by distracting them with your limited food supply before they reach you.

 ## Play Now
 [Click here to play the game!](https://shahvishrut.github.io/hungry-fish/)